Notifications

 Rules

-- What fired? — the event type.
+- What fired: the event type.
 Example:

-job_run.status.failed. - Where did it fire? — the scope.
+job_run.status.failed. - Where it fired: the scope.

-- Who hears about it? — the channels.
+- Who hears about it: the channels.

 Event types